Tillerson: US won't set preconditions for North Korea talks

 "We are ready to have the first meeting without precondition," Tillerson said.
 "Let's just meet, and we can talk about the weather if you want.
 Talk about whether it's going to be a square table or a round table, if that's what you are excited about.
 But can we at least sit down and see each other face to face, and then we can begin to lay out a map, a road map of what we might be willing to work towards."

-Tillerson said it wasn't workable to demand that North Korea give up its weapons before talks begin, and that President Donald Trump agrees.
+Tillerson said it wasn't workable to demand that North Korea give up its weapons before talks begin, and that US President Donald Trump agrees.
 The administration has said that serious negotiations with North Korea will have to focus on denuclearization.

 "It's not realistic to say we are only going to talk if you come to the table ready to give up your program," Tillerson said.
 "They have too much invested in it, and the President is very realistic about that as well."